 In April 2008, a man was reported to the Rio de Janeiro police for threatening three prostitutes.
-So the story goes, he solicited them in one of the city’s less salubrious areas, took them back to a motel and, after discovering that they were, in fact, pre-op transvestites, lost his rag and screamed blue murder.
+So the story goes, he solicited them in one of the city’s less salubrious areas, took them back to a motel and, after discovering that they were, in fact, pre-op trans sex workers, lost his rag and screamed blue murder.

 Although the case was later dropped when it appeared he’d been a victim of extortion, the escapade cost him $4.8 million in lost endorsements, led to a temporary break in his engagement to his long-term partner and saw him savagely criticised and satirised by the Brazilian media.
 His fans, though, didn’t give a toss: they only cared that he was recovering from knee surgery and, all being well, would soon don club colours in his homeland.

 The man, of course, was Ronaldo Luís Nazário de Lima.
 Otherwise known as Ó Fenómeno, Originaldo and, to some heathens, Fat Ronaldo.
 The kid who burst out of Bento Ribeiro and blazed a swoosh-shaped trail across Europe.
 The footballer who made Sir Bobby Robson dance like your dad at a wedding after too many Pernod and blacks.
 The bastard offspring of a beaver and a hollow point bullet who smiled at defenders before turning them to jelly.
 The greatest striker of the modern era who won three FIFA World Player of the Year awards, a brace of Ballon d’Ors, and scored over 400 career goals.